Web-Dev-Crew/open-source-practice/README.md

 ## tools

-before we begin you should install git on your computer : [git](https://www.git-scm.com/)
+before we begin you should install git on your computer : [download git](https://www.git-scm.com/)

 ## Steps 🪜